totalbot123/ecommerce-microservices/README.md

 # Project Title

 Pet project for learning microservices in Java, using Spring framework.
-Project is build using Eureka, Hysterx and Zipkin.
+Project is build using Eureka, Hystrix and Zipkin.

 # Core microservices